GAtomis/vue-artemis-admin/README.md

 </p>

 ## Introduction
- English is no good - -, The template realized by 2 + TS + antd Vue + vite2 + vueuse.The significance of the project is to communicate and learn with all leaders
+ English is no good - -, The template realized by vue-next + TS + antd Vue + vite2 + vueuse.The significance of the project is to communicate and learn with all leaders
 ## Basic function of template (improvement)
 - reconstruct-vuex=>:pineapple:pinia :heavy_check_mark:
 - feat-SSO(login) :heavy_check_mark: